 Both trips were last minute decisions to try to catch a clear sky window.
 On March 13th, 2018 I shot a panorama using some of the patterns in the ice to balance the arc of the Milky Way.
 The ice on the lake was mostly clear of snow.
 This year’s shot from March 14th shows that snow almost wholly covers the lake.
 The other difference is the position of Jupiter.
 It looks like the Dark Horse has consumed the planet in the 2019 images.

-Another reason I might revisit a site is because I just didn’t have enough time to get everything I wanted.
+Another reason I might consider revisiting locations, is because I just didn’t have enough time to get everything I wanted.
 Whether you are shooting a sunrise or at night, your time to create with specific light or positions of stars is limited.
 You have to work fast, or come back another time.